Adityakr49/NomadNestDbDesign/README.md

 ## Feedback and Contributions

-Feel free to provide feedback or contribute to the project by [mention how users can contribute or provide feedback].
+Feel free to provide feedback or contribute to the project by creating a pull request.

 ## Acknowledgments

 This project was developed as part of the DBMS course in the 5th semester.
-Special thanks to [acknowledge any specific contributors or resources].
+Special thanks to my teammates.

 Happy coding!